gravitational/teleport/rfd/0178-github-proxy.md

 GitHub Enterprise provides a security feature to bring your own SSH certificate authorities (CA).
 Once a CA is added, your organization can sign short-lived client SSH certificates to access organization resources on GitHub.
-You can also require your memebers to use these SSH certificates, which disables Git access using personal tokens.
+You can also require your members to use these SSH certificates, which disables Git access using personal tokens.

 The concept of short-lived SSH certificates to access organization resources aligns well with Teleport, where a Teleport user begins their day with a 'tsh' session, accessing only what their roleset permits.
-Teleport can also easily provide the capability to issue of short-lived client SSH certificates for GitHub organzations so Teleport customers do not need to implement a separate system for issuing these certificates.
+Teleport can also easily provide the capability to issue of short-lived client SSH certificates for GitHub organizations so Teleport customers do not need to implement a separate system for issuing these certificates.

 Teleport also offers other GitHub-related features, such as [GitHub IAM